scriptr4777/FPSBetCoin-skunk/doc/build-osx.md

 software written by Eric Young (eay@cryptsoft.com) and UPnP software written by Thomas Bernard.

-Signatum authors:
+fpsbetcoin authors:

 - Laszlo Hanyecz <solar@heliacal.net>
 - Douglas Huff <dhuff@jrbobdobbs.org>

 ## Notes

-* See readme-qt.rst for instructions on building Signatum QT, the graphical user interface.
+* See readme-qt.rst for instructions on building fpsbetcoin QT, the graphical user interface.

 * Tested on 10.5 and 10.6 intel.
 PPC is not supported because it's big-endian.